Web-n-Composite/crypto-theft-reporting/README.md

 Cryptocurrency scam, fraud and theft reporting list.

-**Disclaimer: You won't get your money back, the goal here is to help others not lose theirs.**
+**You won't get your money back, the goal here is to help others not lose theirs.**

 ## Contents